Theoretical Guarantees for Permutation-Equivariant Quantum Neural Networks

 We now leverage tools from representation theory to understand and unravel the underlying structure of $S_n$-equivariant QNNs and measurement operators.
 The previous will allow us to derive, in the next section, theoretical guarantees for these GQML models.

-One of the most notable results from representation theory is that a given finite dimensional representation of a group decomposes into an orthogonal direct sum of fundamental building-blocks known as \textit{irreducible representations} (irreps).
+One of the most notable results from representation theory is that a given finite dimensional representation of a group decomposes into an orthogonal direct sum of fundamental building-blocks known as irreducible representations (irreps).
 As further explained in the Methods, the qubit-defining representation takes, under some appropriate global change of basis (which we denote with $\cong$), the block-diagonal form

-Here the $r_\lm$ are $m_\lambda$-dimensional irreps of $S_n$, each of which appears $d_{\lm}$ times.
-The collection of these repeated irreps is called an \textit{isotypic component}.
-Crucially, the only irreps appearing in $R$ correspond to two-row \textit{Young diagrams} (see Methods) and can be parametrized by a single non-negative integer $m$, as $\lm\equiv\lm(m)=(n-m,m)$, where $m=0,1,\ldots,\lfloor\frac{n}{2}\rfloor$.
+Here $\lm$ labels the irreps of $S_n$ and $r_\lm$ is the corresponding irrep itself, which appears $d_{\lm}$ times.
+The collection of these repeated irreps is called an isotypic component.
+Crucially, the only irreps appearing in $R$ correspond to two-row Young diagrams (see Methods) and can be parametrized by a single non-negative integer $m$, as $\lm\equiv\lm(m)=(n-m,m)$, where $m=0,1,\ldots,\lfloor\frac{n}{2}\rfloor$.
 It can be shown that